BiomedSciAI/fuse-med-ml/examples/fuse_examples/imaging/ml_pipelines/README.md

 * Test evaluation using the ensembled model
 * Multiple repetitions to check performance variability for multiple random seeds

-An ML pipeline is ran by calling the `run` function in `fuse.managers.pipeline`.
+An ML pipeline is ran by calling the `run` function in `fuse.dl.cross_validation.pipeline`.
 This function expects a number of required parameters, as well as optional dictionaries `dataset_params`, `train_params`, `infer_params`, `eval_params`  and `paths` that can contain any number of additional custom parameters and path specifications.
-Another optional parameter is `sample_ids`, which may contain a sequence of array pairs denoting sample ids for pre-defined train/validation splits.
-If this parameter is kept at `None`, the splits are decided at random.
+Another optional parameter is `sample_ids_per_fold`, which may contain a sequence of array pairs denoting sample ids for pre-defined train/validation splits.
+If this parameter is not set, the splits are decided at random.

 The required parameters are as follows:
 1. `num_folds` - Number of cross validation splits/folds.